Farz (2001 film): Plot

-Mumbai is being terrorized by a dreaded criminal Gawa Firozi (Jackie Shroff) and his brother Sikander (Mukesh Tiwari).
-ACP Arjun Singh (Om Puri) and his brother-in-law, Tayaji (Dara Singh), work with the crime branch of the city's police department, but when Tayaji is killed while trying to save the Chief Minister from Gawa's attack, Arjun is devastated by his death.
-Arjun's wife Rukmani (Farida Jalal), daughter Kajal (Preity Zinta) and son Rahul are also equally shattered, and Arjun is fearful that the same person who killed his brother-in-law will come after him or his family.
+Mumbai is being terrorized by a criminal, Gawa Firozi, and his brother, Sikandar.
+ACP Arjun Singh and his friend and senior colleague, ACP Balwant Singh are Maharashtra Police Service officers working with the crime branch of the city's police department, but when Balwant is killed, Arjun is devastated by his death.
+Arjun is fearful that the same person who killed his friend will come after him or his family.

-While Arjun is still mourning Tayaji's death, he is told that a new officer ACP Karan Singh (Sunny Deol) will be joining the department as a substitute for Tayaji.
-Just the next day at work, Arjun is informed that some criminals have entered a college and have taken some students as hostages including his daughter Kajal.
-Arjun reaches the spot and while he is negotiating with the assailants, Karan storms into the building and single-handedly wipes out all the perpetrators and manages to save Kajal who instantly falls in love with him.
-Arjun is not happy with Karan's methods of dealing with criminals as Karan rarely leaves anyone alive at the crime scene.
-To cap Arjun's frustrations, Karan starts reciprocating Kajal's feelings and a flustered Arjun starts venting out his frustration on petty offenders before eventually being stopped by Karan.
+While Arjun is still mourning Balwant's death, he is told that a new officer ACP Karan Singh will be joining the post vacated by Balwant’s death.
+Just the next day at work, Arjun is informed that some criminals have entered a college and have taken some students as hostages including his daughter, Kajal.
+Arjun reaches the spot and while he is negotiating with the assailants, Karan storms into the building and single-handedly wipes out all the perpetrators and manages to save Kajal, who instantly falls in love with him.
+Arjun is not happy with Karan's methods of dealing with criminals.
+To cap Arjun's frustrations, Karan starts reciprocating Kajal's feelings.

-Over the next few days, Arjun and Karan raid several hideouts and illicit ammunition factories belonging to Gawa and Sikandar but are unable to do much since Sikandar is an influential person in the city.
-One day Kajal's friend who was in an illicit relationship with Sikandar is killed by him after she tries to blackmail him into marrying her.
+Over the next few days, Karan and Arjun raid several hideouts and illicit ammunition factories belonging to Gawa and Sikandar but are unable to do much since Sikandar is an influential person in the city.
+One day Kajal's friend who was in an illicit relationship with Sikandar, is killed by him.
 While escaping, Sikandar bumps into Kajal who informs Karan and Arjun about the murder.
 Karan asks Kajal to identify the killer.
-However, Arjun advises against it fearing for his family.
+However, Arjun advises against it.